gravitee-io/gravitee-platform-docs/docs/apim/guides/gravitee-api-definitions-and-execution-engines.md

 The new v4 engine provides the following capabilities:

-* The ability to execute policies in the exact order in which they have been placed in the Policy Design Studio.
+* The ability to execute policies in the exact order in which they have been placed in the Policy Studio.
 This addresses some issues experienced by users related to the order in which policies are executed by the v3 engine where policies interacting with the Head part of the request are always executed first, even when placed in a different order in the Design Studio during the design phase.
 With the new execution engine, it is possible to apply logic on a head policy based on the payload of the request - for example, to apply dynamic routing based on the request payload.

 {% hint style="warning" %}
 v2 Gateway APIs have this capability when [compatibility mode](gravitee-api-definitions-and-execution-engines.md#v2-gateway-api-compatibility-mode) is enabled.